ophub/amlogic-s9xxx-openwrt/README.md

 ## Build more kernel files

 ***`Flippy`*** has shared with us dozens of versions of firmware, Brings unlimited freedom to Amlogic S9xxx STB.
 We have stored some of the latest kernels in the [kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/kernel) directory.
 If you think it’s not enough, or you don’t find the version you miss, you can use the kernel build tool to add the `Flippy kernel` to the Kernel library of the repository, and package the version of openwrt firmware you want.
+Or directly use the 3 kernel files provided by Flippy.
 [For more instructions please see: build_kernel](https://github.com/ophub/amlogic-s9xxx-openwrt/tree/main/amlogic-s9xxx/amlogic-kernel/build_kernel)

 ## ~/openwrt-armvirt/*-rootfs.tar.gz Firmware compilation parameters